 Trust Proven Texas OSHA Attorneys with Your Citation Defense

-Hendershot, Cannon & Hisey, P.C. has represented a wide range of employers throughout Texas and the U.S. in both proactive matters related to OSHA compliance, inspection preparation, and training programs and immediately pressing and high stakes cases following catastrophes and citations.
+Hendershot, Cowart & Hisey, P.C. has represented a wide range of employers throughout Texas and the U.S. in both proactive matters related to OSHA compliance, inspection preparation, and training programs and immediately pressing and high stakes cases following catastrophes and citations.
 Because we leverage over a century of collective experience, we’re able to provide the insight-driven defense needed to contest citations, represent clients before administrative law judges at OSHA hearings, and implement the customized strategies that can reduce classifications and consequences.
 We can also provide the counsel and support to help businesses ensure compliant workplaces and policies moving forward.

 If you wish to learn more about contesting the classification of an OSHA citation, or would like to speak personally with an attorney about a potential case, do not hesitate to call (713) 489-2028 or contact us online today.